glensk/Pong/README.md

+# Pong and Sneak in python
+Two classic games in python: Pong and Sneak.

-# Pong
+# Notes on Pong
-Pong in python for singleplayer or muyltiplayer.
+Pong in python is for singleplayer or muyltiplayer.
 - Upon start, type singleplayer or multiplayer.
 - Uses keys "w" and "s" for left player.
 - Use keys "up-arrow" and "down-arrow" for right player.

+# Notes on Snake
+To play snake, run ``pip3 install pygame`` once installed, run ``python3 snake``.

 ## Clone this repository

+To play, clone this repository using these commands:

 ```shell
 git clone https://github.com/glensk/Pong